hartfordsthistory/hartfordsthistory.github.io/people/noe/index.md

 ## Rancho Las Camaritas

 Juan Alvarado granted Noé the 18.57 acres (8 ha) Rancho Las Camaritas on January 21 1840.
-(US Northern District land case 387).
+(US Northern District land case 387). ([Ref](https://archive.org/details/jimenoshartnells00jime/page/8/mode/1up?q=noe) "Trecientas vs. en cuadro en el paraje de las camaritas de San Francisco".)

 The land is located in San Francisco's Mission District within the area bounded by 14th Street, Mission Street, 16th Street, and Shotwell Street, with its southern border parallel to and about 300 feet north of 16th Street (the property extending 825 feet south from 14th Street and the same distance east from Mission Street).
 825/2.75 = 300 varas.

 ![alt text](las-camaritas.png)

+Noé was alcalde of Yerba Buena in 1842-43.

 Noe supposedly turned control of Las Camaritas over to former Alcalde Francisco Guerrero around 1846, after he and his wife moved to their new home on Rancho San Miguel.
 Guerrero was killed in 1851 while coming back to the Mission from a Public Land Commission hearing.